johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 $ npm install mongoose --save
 ```

 [Mongoose](http://mongoosejs.com/) is an object modeling tool for MongoDB.
-It sits on top of the database and provides additional querying and validaiton support for the database.
+It sits on top of the database and provides additional querying and validation support for the database.
 Most importantly, it allows for the definition of [database schemas](https://en.wikipedia.org/wiki/Database_schema).

 Think of a database schema as a set of rules that determine the type of data that can be inserted into the database.
 As an example, we could set up a schema so that a username in the database will always be a string, and that it is a required field.
 If someone were to try and insert a number or any other data type, an error would be thrown.